Caccavelle Pasta alla Sorrentina.

 Caccavelle are usually cooked in individual glazed terracotta pots.
 In fact, the word ‘caccavelle’ means ‘pots’ in Neapolitan dialect.
 I’m not sure if the name derives from the fact that these large pasta pieces look like little pots or because they’re traditionally cooked in little pots!

 Either way, when I ordered this pasta online, I also bought the typical terracotta pots to cook the dish in.
 However, you can bake these giant shells in one large oven dish or use small individual oven to tableware.

 Making this Caccavelle alla Sorrentina recipe.

-Like many other Italian al forno recipes, this caccavelle pasta alla Sorrentina takes a little while to make as it includes a meat ragu which has to be made first.
+Like many other Italian al forno recipes, this caccavelle pasta alla Sorrentina takes a little while to prepare as it includes a meat ragu which you have to make first.

-These kinds of dishes are usually eaten on Sundays or holidays in Italy because they are more time consuming to prepare.
-Having said that, they are well worth the effort and so delicious!
+Italians usually eat these kinds of baked pasta dishes on Sundays or holidays in Italy because they are more time consuming to make.
+However, they are so well worth the effort and so delicious!

 Apart from the ingredients needed to make the meat ragu this caccavelle pasta alla Sorrentina includes some fresh mozzarella, fresh ricotta and grated Pecorino or Parmigiano Reggiano.

-Because the caccavelle are large, they have to be pre-boiled before assembling the final dish and baking it.
-Each giant pasta shell is then filled with a layer of ragu, then some mozzarella and ricotta, another layer of ragu, mozzarella and ricotta and finally the grated parmigiana.
+Because the caccavelle are large, you need to pre-boil before assembling the final dish and baking it.
+Each giant pasta shell is then filled with a layer of ragu, then some mozzarella and ricotta, another layer of ragu, mozzarella and ricotta and finally the grated parmigiano.